1BE6-ankit/BeerGame-se-03-team-24/README.md

 In this sprint, we added these main features in the repository that we received:
 * Created a fully functional game that can be played locally.
-* Adding networking capabilities such that the game can be hosted on a server and players can play in LAN in multiple computers.
+* Added networking capabilities such that the game can be hosted on a server and players can play in LAN in multiple computers.
 * Added relevant comments in the code for doxygen.
 * Added functionality tests for the game.
 * Updated code organization